-During the six months ended June 30, 2020, in an effort to contain and mitigate the spread of a strain of coronavirus, COVID-19, many countries have imposed unprecedented restrictions on travel, quarantines and other public health safety measures.
-Procedures with CGuard EPS, which are generally scheduled or non-emergency procedures, have mostly been postponed as hospitals shift resources to patients affected by COVID-19.
-According to our knowledge, most European countries in which we operate are slowly reinstating elective procedures, but we do not know when the hospitals will resume to normal pre-pandemic levels with such procedures.
-At this point, the extent to which COVID-19 may impact our business cannot be estimated; however, we anticipate that the continuation of the pandemic and related restrictions and safety measures would likely result in a continued decline in sales of our products for the upcoming periods.
+During the nine months ended September 30, 2020, in an effort to contain and mitigate the spread of COVID-19, many countries have imposed unprecedented restrictions on travel, quarantines and other public health safety measures.
+As of the beginning of the second quarter of 2020, we began to experience a significant COVID-19 related impact on our financial condition and results of operations, which we primarily attribute to the postponement of CGuard EPS procedures (non-emergency procedures), as hospitals shifted resources to patients affected by COVID-19.
+To the best of our knowledge, most European countries in which we operate are reinstating elective procedures, but we do not know when the hospitals will resume to normal pre-pandemic levels with such procedures in light of recent increases in COVID-19 cases in the territories we sell into.
+We anticipate that the continuation of the pandemic and related restrictions and safety measures would likely result in a continued decline in sales of our products for the upcoming periods.